UKPLab/useb/README.md

-# Unsupervised Sentence Embedding Benchmark
+# Unsupervised Sentence Embedding Benchmark (USEB)
 This repository hosts the data and the evaluation script for reproducing the results reported in the paper: "[TSDAE: Using Transformer-based Sequential Denoising Auto-Encoder for Unsupervised Sentence Embedding Learning](https://arxiv.org/abs/2104.06979)".
-This benchmark contains four heterogeous, task- and domain-specific datasets: AskUbuntu, CQADupStack, TwitterPara and SciDocs.
+This benchmark (USEB) contains four heterogeous, task- and domain-specific datasets: AskUbuntu, CQADupStack, TwitterPara and SciDocs.
 For details, pleasae refer to the paper.

 ## Install
 ```python